Strongly connected orientations and integer lattices: -convex sets and the Jump-Free Lemma

-We just showed how to map every (integral) point in $F(D,\zF)$ to an (integral) point in $P(D,\zF)$.
+We just showed how to map every (integral) point in $F(D,\zF)$ to an (integral) point in $P(D,\zF)$, \b{namely its `degree vector' reduced by the all-ones vector}.
 Below we show that it is possible to go in reverse; only the first part of the lemma is needed for the proof of the Jump-Free Lemma, while the second (stronger) part is needed later.

 \begin{LE} Let $(D=(V,A),\zF)$ be a digraft, and let $z\in P(D,\zF)\cap \cZ^V$. \begin{enumerate} \item There exists $J\subseteq A$ such that $|J\cap \delta(v)|-1=z_v$ for each $v\in V$. \item For each $a\in A$, there exists $J\subseteq A$ such that $a\in J$ and $|J\cap \delta(v)|-1=z_v$ for each $v\in V$. \end{enumerate} \end{LE} \begin{proof} Let $b:=\1+z\in \cZ^V$.
 Note that $b_v=1$ for every sink $v$, and $b_u\geq 1$ for every source $u$.